leodayo/bank-data-converter/README.md

-# YPBank Parser & CLI Utilities
+# Bank Parser & CLI Utilities
 Project for parcing, converting and comparing transactions presented in csv, text and bin format.
 See [specs](./docs/format/specs) for the formats specifications and [examples](./docs/format/examples) for the examples.

 ## Project structure